jlacasa/mixed-models-spring25/content/1-intro.md

 ### Fixed effects versus random effects

-**Group discussion:**
-- What determines if an effect should be random of fixed?
+**Group discussion:** what determines if an effect should be random of fixed?

 ### Covariance functions